 1. Seek clarity

-Define and describe standards clearly and unequivocally.
+First, define and describe standards clearly and unequivocally.
 This point seems obvious but is often overlooked by overly succinct, sometime cryptic, copy used to define operational standards.
 The description of the standard should be long enough to clearly and unequivocally describe what constitutes success, state the objective and identify the facets/components that make up the standard.

 2. Provide context